eth-ait/hci-project-group-11/README.md

 During the prototyping phase, we focused on the potential features and user interfaces for Teufel's Raumfeld app.
 The goal was to provide an interface to the user to display his current (automatically detected) mood in a readable format and give the user the possbility to adjust the default mood accordingly.

-To represent the mood, we had to first find the right keywords (attributes) that both accurately describe a given mood state and that are understandable to a general user.
+To represent the mood, we had to first find the correct keywords (attributes) that both accurately describe a given mood state and that are understandable to a general user.

 Furthermore, there are multiple ways to present these attributes in a user interface.
-We were inspired by the brightness slider setting found in mobile phones - the default brightness is set by the system but the user can still easily interact with a simple 1-dimensional slider to manually adjust the brightness according to his/her liking.
+We were inspired by the brightness slider setting found in mobile phones.
+The default brightness is set by the system, but the user can still easily interact with a simple 1-dimensional slider to manually adjust the brightness according to his/her liking.

-The first option is to dislay each factor seperately using one-dimensional sliders.
-This way the user can specifically adjust each factor separately but in return might be overwhelmed by the amount of options.
+The first option is to display each factor seperately using one-dimensional sliders.
+This way the user can specifically adjust each factor separately.
+However, the trade off is that they may be overwhelmed by the amount of options.

 ![](img/interface2/Folie5.png)